Front Door Communities continues to serve vulnerable men and women in Downtown San Jose During Covid-19

 Helping Our Vulnerable Neighbors

 Front Door Communities supports and serves vulnerable and at-risk men and women in downtown San Jose.
-We've adapted both programs in order to continue to serve unhoused men and women while adhering to social distancing protocols.
-We also partner with community organizations to provide food, showers, healthcare and other necessities.
+Several of our clients are seniors and vets.
+We've adapted both programs so we can continue to serve our clients while adhering to social distancing protocols.

 MaKING A DIFFERENCE